Alekh123/Getting-and-cleaning-data-project/README.md

 # Getting-and-cleaning-data-project
-Creating a tidy dataset from given raw data of Human Activity Recognition Using Smartphones datasets.
+Here we need to Create a tidy dataset from given raw data of Human Activity Recognition Using Smartphones datasets.
 The R script, run_analysis.R, does the following:

 Download the dataset if it does not already exist in the working directory Load the activity and feature info